kbanyal10/Horoscope_API/README.md

 The entire application is made on MERN stack.

-`.env` file must be create accordingly which should have DATABASE_STRING and JWT_SECRET = Any string value.
+`.env` file must be created accordingly which should have DATABASE_STRING and JWT_SECRET = Any string value.

 Please use `POSTMAN` for backend testing.